bbejeck/KafkaStreamsInAction2ndEdition/README.md

 ## Chapter 3

-The code in chapter 3 is used for demonstrating how to interacting with Schema Registry and not with an emphasis on the producer and consumer code.
+The code in chapter 3 is used for demonstrating how to interact with Schema Registry and not with an emphasis on the producer and consumer code.

 I've broken up the examples across two main packages: `bbejeck.chapter_3.producer` and `bbejeck.chapter_3.consumer`